 The parent entity enters into contracts for the hire of theatres and performances venues.
-As at 31 December 2015, contracts for use of the Arts Centre Melbourne, the Sydney Opera House, Roslyn Packer Theatre, the Sydney Festival and Royal Botanic Gardens (including water access via Roads and Maritime Services) had been committed for 2016 and included within commitments above.
-Capitol Theatre has also been committed for in 2017 and included within commitments above after one year.
+As at 31 December 2016, contracts for use of the Arts Centre Melbourne, the Sydney Opera House, the Sydney Festival, The Regent Theatre, Brisbane Lyric Theatre, Sydney Town Hall, City Recital Hall and Royal Botanic Gardens (including water access via Roads and Maritime Services) had been committed for 2017 and included within commitments above.
 The Sydney Opera House, the Sydney Festival, the Capitol Theatre and Royal Botanic Gardens (including water access via Roads and Maritime Services) commitments have been reported at the minimum base rental only.